William Snook: Career

-He won the Amateur Athletics Association (AAA) one-, four- and ten-mile titles in 1883, and in 1885.
+However, he the won three AAA Championships titles at the 1883 AAA Championships, winning the 1 mile, 4 miles and 10 miles events.
+The following year at the 1884 AAA Championships, he won the steeplechase title and then won another four titles at the 1885 AAA Championships in the 1 mile, 4 miles, 10 miles and steeplechase.

 On 6 March 1886, he came second in a cross-country race at Croydon.
 There was much betting on the outcome, and the Southern branch of the AAA accused him of "roping" - taking a bribe to throw the race - and the AAA banned him from their events, for life.
-He protested his innocence, but - despite there being only circumstantial evidence - his appeal was rejected by a 15:11 vote.
+He protested his innocence, but—despite there being only circumstantial evidence—his appeal was rejected by a 15:11 vote.
 A second appeal, in February 1887, supported by the Midlands branch of the AAA, and a petition signed by over 300 athletic club representatives, was denied by 13:12, but referred to the organisation's Annual General Meeting, where his final attempt to clear his name was rebuffed by a 26:16 vote.

 He turned professional and ran competitively for another three years, also managing public houses.
 From 1885 to 1887 he managed The Criterion in High Street, Shrewsbury, and from 1888 to 1890 The Old Stone Cross in Dale End, Birmingham.
 In April 1890 he was also associated with The Vine in Alma Street, Birmingham.

 He subsequently moved to France to work as a running and cycling coach.
 In October 1904, he met members of the Birchfield Harriers, when they visited Paris.